A simplex-type algorithm for continuous linear programs with constant coefficients: Introduction

-Here $A$ is a $K\times J$ constant matrix, $\beta,b, \gamma, c, \lambda \le 0, \mu \ge 0$ are constant vectors of corresponding dimensions, and the integrals are Lebesgue-Stieltjes.
+Here $A$ is a $K\times J$ constant matrix, $\beta,b, \gamma, c$ are constant vectors of corresponding dimensions, the integrals are Lebesgue-Stieltjes, and include the jumps at 0 in $U,P$.
 The unknowns are vectors of cumulative control functions $U, P$ and vectors of non-negative slack or state functions $x, q$, over the time horizon $[0,T]$.
-It is convenient to think of dual time as running backwards, so that $P(T-t)$ is the vector of dual variables that correspond to the constraints of (\ref{eqn.gmpclp}) at time $t$, and $U(t)$ correspond to the constraints of (\ref{eqn.gmdclp}) at time $T-t$.
+It is convenient to think of dual time as running backwards, so that $P(T-t)$ is the vector of dual variables that correspond to the constraints of (\ref{eqn.mpclp}) at time $t$, and $U(t)$ correspond to the constraints of (\ref{eqn.mdclp}) at time $T-t$.
+The special feature here is that the controls are measures, or equivalently functions of bounded variation.
+We refer to the coefficients of the matrix $A$ as the structure parameters, to $b,\,c$ as the rate parameters, and to $\beta,\gamma,T$ as the boundary parameters of the M-CLP problem.